 Complex subject matter

-It was a simple idea: write stuff that people want to read, design it to be inviting, make sure it’s delivered efficiently and use feedback to improve response.
+It was a simple enough idea: set your objectives, write copy that readers will find interesting, design it to be inviting, make sure it’s delivered efficiently, and use feedback to improve response.
 Then restart the loop.

 Nowadays, we tend to do more online than in print, and customer publishing has morphed into content marketing, but we’ve never abandoned that original idea – to produce words and pictures that work.